Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/01-genai-basic/02_task.md

 Also you can try to use different settings for OpenAI chat completion service and see how it affects the generated responses.

 ### Evaluation Criteria
 1. Configuration of Application Properties
 - Correctly added Azure OpenAI settings to application.properties file (10%)
-- Values are placeholders and not hardcoded sensitive information (5%)
+- Values are placeholders and not hardcoded sensitive information (10%)

 2. Controller Implementation
 - Controller correctly accepts a prompt as a request parameter (15%)
 - Controller returns the response in the correct JSON format (10%)
-- Proper handling of HTTP requests and responses (10%)

 3. Usage of ChatRequestFunctionMessage
 - Correctly created an example of using ChatRequestFunctionMessage (10%)